Bakachuba/Block/README.md

 ## Getting Started

-(By default the database is hosted by railway)
+(By default the database is hosted by railway that's why loading page is slow)

 0. Start Redis server